s2ward/tibia/README.md

 ---

-All NPC transcripts are the work of CipSoft GMBH.
+All NPC transcripts & books are the work of CipSoft GMBH.
 I do not own them, this is merely fan-based work.